COMMITTEE AGAINST TORTURE

 The working languages of the Committee are the official languages of the United Nations (Arabic, Chinese, English, French, Russian and Spanish).
 However, if NGOs or NHRIs cannot provide the information in all the languages of the Committee, documents provided in English would reach more members of the Committee, especially as these documents are not translated.
 The working languages of the rapporteurs for the particular country are also important to consider.
 The information must be submitted electronically and is posted on the website, thus made public.
 In exceptional cases, duly justified, confidential reports may be accepted.

-If NGOs or NHRIs wish to have paper copies of their reports distributed to all the members of the Committee, 15 hard copies must also be received by the Secretariat no later than two weeks before the session (see contacts below).
+If NGOs or NHRIs wish to have paper copies of their reports distributed to all the members of the Committee, 15 hard copies must also be received by the Secretariat no later than 10 weeks before the session (see contacts below).

 3. NGOs in-session briefings and NHRIs meetings with the country rapporteurs and relevant members before the examination of the State party's report (dialogue with the State party's delegation)